ngehlert/ngx-rerender/README.md

 It is very hard to understand for others looking at your code, and also you always need to implement additional logic like index checks `ngIf="index === 0"` in order to prevent accidentally showing the component multiple times.

 ## How
-I explained the basics in a detailed [Blog Post](https://developapa.com/add-my-link-here)
+I explained the basics in a [Blog Post](https://developapa.com/angular-rerender/)

 ## FAQ